RomeRock/ios-calculator/README.md

 let calculator = Bundle.main.loadNibNamed("CalculatorView", owner: nil, options: nil)?[0] as!
 CalculatorView
 ```

-then you can call the different methods
+then you can call the different methods to customize the layout

 ```swift
 //set the background color for the Numbers layout